dummifiedme/TheNotebook/NotesVault/Composition of Lok Sabha.md

 	- 18 years or above age.

 ## Representation of Union Territories
-- Constitution empowers Parliament --> representatives of the union territories in the Lok Sabha.Union Territories (Direct Election to the House of the People) Act, 1965
+- Constitution empowers Parliament --> representatives of the union territories in the Lok Sabha
+	- Parliament enacted -- {Union Territories (Direct Election to the House of the People) Act}, {1965}
+	- Direct Election